Legacyfgs/OBSIP/README.md

 2 - PROJECT -  Idea: BMI Calculator

-Project Description:
-For Beginners: Create a command-line BMI calculator in Python.
-Prompt users for their weight (in kilograms) and height (in meters).
-Calculate the BMI and classify it into categories (e.g., underweight, normal, overweight) based on predefined ranges.
-Display the BMI result and category to the user.

 For Advanced: Develop a graphical BMI calculator with a user-friendly interface (GUI) using libraries like Tkinter or PyQt.
 Allow users to input weight and height, calculate BMI, and visualize the result.
 Enable data storage for multiple users, historical data viewing, and BMI trend analysis through statistics and graphs.

 Key Concepts and Challenges: